-CCFC reviews the carrying amounts of its capital assets regularly.
-Where the capital asset no longer has any long-term service potential to CCFC, the excess of the net carrying amount over any residual value is recognized as an expense in the statement of operations.
+CCFC reviews the carrying amounts of its capital assets and intangible assets regularly.
+Where the capital asset or intangible assets no longer have any long-term service potential to CCFC, the excess of the net carrying amount over any residual value is recognized as an expense in the statement of operations.